ewradcliffe/restaurant-booking-system/README.md

 ### Strategy
 The overall approach was to build a full stack application using the Django framework linked to a PostgreSQL database.
 PostgresSQL is a popular and adaptable relational database management system and Django is a flexible framework which easily integrates API's, allowing for a streamlined development cycle.
 Both are open source and well supported allowing for easy maintainance, future development and customisation.
 Bootstrap 5 was to be used at the front end to speed up the design process.

-The site was disigned using an Agile approach: User stories were collected, added to a [kanban board](https://github.com/users/ewradcliffe/projects/5/views/1) in the project [Githib repository](https://github.com/ewradcliffe/restaurant-booking-system) and prioritised according to the MOSCOW system.
+The site was disigned using an Agile approach.
+Epics and user stories were collected, added to a [kanban board](https://github.com/users/ewradcliffe/projects/5/views/1) in the project [Githib repository](https://github.com/ewradcliffe/restaurant-booking-system) and prioritised according to the MOSCOW system.
 These were then used to decide on the scope of the initial iteration of the project.
+As the project was being developed additional user stories were collected.

 ### Scope

+The below epics and user stories were collected.
+Epics were broken down into user stories, added to the project [kanban board](https://github.com/users/ewradcliffe/projects/5/views/1).
+Additional user stories were added based on feedback.

+#### Epics
+- Creation of a full stack web application to manage restaurant reservations using Django.
+- Staff should have full CRUD control over all reservations via the Admin panel.
+- Customers should have full CRUD control over their reservations via the front end of the site.
+- The site should display a menu.
+- The site front end should upport the overall marketing strategy of the business.

-##### Must have
+#### Must have
 Must have features are features without which the project will not work.
 - [Staff can make reservations on behalf of customers](https://github.com/users/ewradcliffe/projects/5/views/1?pane=issue&itemId=73488282)
 - [Staff can edit reservations on behalf of customers](https://github.com/users/ewradcliffe/projects/5/views/1?pane=issue&itemId=74915945)